PaulFremont3/SIVZ_coexistence/Codes/trait_data/README.md

       - trait_values_size_structured_foodweb.pdf: pdf with the trait values for the 400 phytoplankton types (see .cpp).
 In this study, only the smallest of each phytoplankton groups are used.

 ## 1.2. .cpp script
- - generate_traits.cpp (along with functions.h): cpp file to generate randomly 400 phytoplankton types (based on their volumes) and their life history traits: 100 diatom, 100 eukaryotes, 100 Synechococcus and 100 Prochlorococcus
+ - generate_traits.cpp (along with functions.h): cpp file to generate randomly 400 phytoplankton types and their life history traits (based on their volumes): 100 diatom, 100 eukaryotes, 100 Synechococcus and 100 Prochlorococcus

 ## 1.3. .sbatch file
   - run_best_model_ml.sbatch: to run the best_model_ml.R script (see arguments inside)